Definition

 Rationale for Suggesting the above Guidelines

 BVI (text with tooltip) The acronym for Blind and Visually Impaired.
-It refers to BVI users who rely on screen readers to interact with digital libraries (DLs). users may struggle to access files when only links of files are provided on a page.
-These guidelines ensure that BVI users can efficiently access linked files and attachments on a page.
-By displaying files directly on a page and providing appropriate file specifications (e.g., descriptive titles that can be understood by BVI users) and instructions for accessing files, DLs allow BVI users to better access and understand linked or downloadable files.
+It refers to BVI users who rely on screen readers to interact with digital libraries (DLs). users may struggle to access files when screen readers do not support them in viewing file content on a page directly.
+These guidelines ensure that BVI users can efficiently view linked files and attachments on a page.
+By displaying files directly on a page and providing appropriate file specifications (e.g., descriptive titles that BVI users can understand) and instructions for accessing files, DLs allow BVI users to better access and understand linked or downloadable files.
 These guidelines prioritize inclusivity and ease of use for all DL users.

 Techniques and Methods to Comply with a Specific Design Guideline